nand0san/proxy_find/README.md

 This script will:
 - Scrape free proxies from https://free-proxy-list.net/
-- Perform initial tests on each proxy
+- Test if the proxies respond and allow web browsing.
 - Save working proxies to `proxies_working.csv`

 ### Advanced Proxy Tester

-After running the finder, use the advanced tester to further verify the proxies:
+After running the finder, use the advanced tester to further verify the proxies.
+Specifically useful in case of testing proxy blocks by WAFs, firewalls, etc.

 1. For default tests:
    ```